Theoretical analysis of photon detection mechanism in superconducting single-photon detectors: Introduction

 The SNSPD mechanism has been widely believed to be described by a hotspot model.
 According to this model, the device size for high-performance detection is severely limited, and for this reason the nanostrip structure is usually fabricated.
 However, recent experiments have shown that single-photon detection can also be performed with a micrometer-sized device~\cite{Korneeva,Yabuno} (superconducting wide-strip photon detector, SWSPD).
 In particular, the authors in Ref.~\cite{Yabuno} propose a high critical current bank structure to suppress the intrinsic dark count caused by the nonuniform distribution of superconducting currents in the microstrip.
 The experimental successes for efficient photon detection by using the wide strip provide a good opportunity to reconsider the traditional hotspot model for the SSPD and SNSPD mechanisms.

 In the hotspot model, the superconductivity is locally suppressed by the incident photon whose energy scale is two or three orders of magnitude larger than the superconducting gap.
 In this case, without going into the details of the microscopic electronic states, it can be expected that the suppression is a thermal process.
 We refer to this process as initial hotspot formation.
 The superconducting current in the SSPD device flows outside the hotspot region.
 If the device is composed of a thin wire, the increase in the superconducting current density outside the hotspot region may exceed a critical value, leading to local breaking of the superconducting state.
 This process can be observed by the voltage between the two wire terminals.
 Although the formation of the initial hotspot region is plausible, the description of the subsequent processes seems to be insufficient to understand the detection mechanism in the micrometer-sized SSPD devices.
-In the subsequent processes, the hotspot model focuses on the expansion of the region, and there are many previous studies on the hotspot dynamics in terms of the heat-diffusion equation~\cite{Kadin3,Semenov,Engel,Vodolazov}.
+In the subsequent processes, the hotspot model focuses on the spatiotemporal density change of quasiparticles or the expansion of the region.
+There are previous studies on the hotspot dynamics using the kinetic-equation approach or the heat-diffusion equation~\cite{Kadin3,Semenov,Semenov2,Engel,Kozorezov,Marsili,Vodolazov}.
 However, analyzing the thermal distribution alone is not sufficient for a detailed understanding of electromagnetic response.